District Council of Elliston

 Local workers - Occupations - All industries

-Within District Council of Elliston, the workforce has a similar proportion of Managers and Professionals compared to South Australia.
+In the District Council of Elliston, 42.8% of workers were Managers, compared to 20.2% in South Australia.

 Occupation is a key component for evaluating the socio-economic status of the local workers and the skills required to work in each industry sector.

-The occupations of the local workers in RDA Whyalla and Eyre Peninsula Region will be influenced by factors including:
+The occupations of the local workers in the District Council of Elliston will be influenced by factors including:

-- The economic base and employment opportunities available in RDA Whyalla and Eyre Peninsula Region;
+- The economic base and employment opportunities available in the District Council of Elliston;

 - The age of the workforce;